EndPointCorp/end-point-blog/2025/10/creating-agentic-ai-apps.md

     agent.run()
 ```

-## Real-World Examples and Use Cases of Agentic AI Applications
+### Use Cases of Agentic AI Applications

-Agentic AI applications are already finding their way into practical, high-value scenarios.
+Agentic AI applications are already finding their way into practical scenarios.
 By combining autonomy with orchestration, these systems go beyond demos and research projects to deliver measurable impact.

 * **Customer Support Automation**: Instead of static chatbots, agentic systems can act as full-service assistants—resolving customer queries, escalating complex cases, and even initiating refunds or ticket creation.
 They maintain context across long interactions, providing a more human-like experience.
 * **Research and Analysis**: Enterprises and individuals use research agents to autonomously scan news sources, academic databases, or financial reports.
 For example, a financial analyst could deploy agents to track company earnings, summarize investor calls, and produce actionable insights daily.